dhellmann/pymotw/PyMOTW/fnmatch/index.rst

     :synopsis: Compare filenames against Unix-style glob patterns.

 :Purpose: Handle Unix-style filename comparison with the fnmatch module.
-:Python Version: 1.4 and later.
+:Available In: 1.4 and later.

 The fnmatch module is used to compare filenames against glob-style patterns such as used by Unix shells.